|

 Organ

-• SJB is blessed with a 32-rank Schantz (Op.
-1834, 1978) originally designed for the former Second Church of Christ, Scientist (now Probasco Auditorium) at University of Cincinnati.
+• SJB houses a 32-rank Schantz (Op.
+1834, 1978) with four physical divisions, originally designed for University of Cincinnati's Probasco Auditorium.

 • In 2019, the organ was acquired by SJB and reconfigured for the new church.
 The organ and its current specifications are included in the Pipe Organ Database of the Organ Historical Society.